hpowell20/cs2063-master/Fall2022/labs/Lab3/README.md

 * IN LAB:
   * Show the working app running on an emulator to the instructor or TA
 * AT HOME:
-  * Submit `MainActivity.kt`, `ExternalActivityCalls.kt`, and your answers to the writeup task to the Lab3 drop box folder on D2L
+  * Submit `MainActivity.kt`, `ExternalActivityCalls.kt`, `AndroidManifest.xml`, and your answers to the writeup task to the Lab3 drop box folder on D2L

 * In either case keep a copy of your project work and answers for future reference